LucasSekikawa/Trabalhos-da-Universidade/Circuitos-Digitais/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------

-Projects I developed in the Digital Circuits course, in this course the following topics were covered:
+Projects I developed in the Digital Circuits course.

+In this course the following topics were covered:

 - Introduction to digital signals
 - Number systems and base conversions